The Disappointed Jesus In London

 London works hard, plays hard, and lives fast.
 During the day the city is highly stressed, materialistic and fast-paced.
 It has a sense of urgency, and survival of the fittest.
 And at night the city becomes loud, angry and intoxicated.
-I saw youths beat each other up on street corners, and inebriated businessmen, with loosened neck ties and wrinkled Italian suits, noisily singing along to show tunes in a pub.
 No wonder the Jesus statue in that window looked so disappointed.
-I cannot imagine myself ever living here.
+I cannot imagine my highly sensitive ass ever living there.

 © 2013 Anthon St Maarten